Thulrus/AffinityMap/README.md

 A visual web application for managing ministering assignments with an intuitive drag-and-drop interface.

+A version is running on GitHub Pages, that you can use [here](https://thulrus.github.io/AffinityMap/)

 ## Overview

 AffinityMap helps organize people into ministering assignments using a visual canvas where names can be dragged around, grouped, and connected.
 The interface allows you to: